 If a parent or guardian wishes to withdraw a child after the school year has started, the parent/guardian must provide written notice of intent to withdraw at least 4 weeks prior to the child's last day.
-Refunds will be determined based on the information indicated in the cancellation section above.
+You will still be responsible for payment of the full annual tuition amount.